dl-solarity/docs/docs/reference/contracts/access-control/MultiOwnable.md

 Contract module which provides a basic access control mechanism, where there is a list of owner addresses those can be granted exclusive access to specific functions.

-All owners are equal in their access, they can add new owners, also remove each other and themself.
+All owners are equal in their access, they can add new owners, also remove each other and themselves.

 By default, the owner account will be the one that deploys the contract.